Contextuality without incompatibility

 {\bf Conventional no-go theorems for generalized noncontextuality---} We now introduce the requisite preliminaries by describing a conventional no-go theorem for generalized noncontextuality in the usual setting of prepare-measure scenarios on a given quantum system $\mathcal{H}$.
 Such a scenario is depicted in Fig.~\ref{fig1}(a).
-The scenario is characterized by a set of quantum states $\{\rho_s\}_s$, indexed by the preparation setting $s\in S$, and a set of POVMs, $\{\{E_{y|t}\}_y\}_t$, indexed by the measurement setting $t\in T$, with elements (termed \textit{effects}) in a given measurement indexed by outcomes $y\in Y$\blk.\footnote{It can be assumed without loss of generality that the set $Y$ of possible outcomes is the same for all possible settings $t\in T$, since if this is not the case, the smaller outcome sets can be padded with additional outcomes that are assigned probability 0 by all states.} The observable statistics in this scenario are given by the Born rule, i.e., \beq P^{\rm (q)}(y|s,t)= \mathsf{tr}(E_{y|t} \rho_s). \eeq
+The scenario is characterized by a set of quantum states $\{\rho_s\}_s$, indexed by the preparation setting $s\in S$, and a set of POVMs, $\{\{E_{y|t}\}_y\}_t$, indexed by the measurement setting $t\in T$, with elements (termed \textit{effects}) in a given measurement indexed by outcomes $y\in Y$.
+(Note that taking the set $Y$ to be the same cardinality for all values $t \in T$ involves no loss of generality.)
+The observable statistics in this scenario are given by the Born rule, i.e., \beq P^{\rm (q)}(y|s,t)= \mathsf{tr}(E_{y|t} \rho_s). \eeq

-The features of an operational scenario which drive any proof of noncontextuality are the set of operational equivalences that hold among the preparations, indexed by $ a\in O_{P}$. and the set of operational equivalences that hold among the measurements, indexed by $b\in O_{M}$.
-These can be expressed as linear constraints on the corresponding states and effects:\footnote{This way of expressing operational equivalences was first introduced in Ref.~\cite{Schmid2018}. }
+The features of an operational scenario which drive any proof of contextuality are the set of operational equivalences that hold among the preparations, indexed by $ a\in O_{P}$, and the set of operational equivalences that hold among the measurements, indexed by $b\in O_{M}$.
+These can be expressed \cite{Schmid2018} as linear constraints on the corresponding states and effects: